PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 - **Multiple value separator** - if values are very similar-typed and should be separated, there should be a multiple value separator defined.
 This field is displayed as required.
 - **Delete all Categories (also available for Products, Combinations, Customers, Addresses, Brands, Suppliers, Alias) before import** - enable or disable toggle switch button, that configures, if the old import entries will be erased before the new import execution.
 This button setting is displayed as required.
 Note, that if this setting is enabled, there will be a pop-up notification from browser, with the confirmation of the product deletion.
 - **Use product reference as key (for Products and Combinations only)** - this option can be enabled, if there are possible Product ID duplications between the existing and the importing products.
 Prestashop sets the reference instead of Product ID to the product.
-- **Skip thumbnails regeneration (for Categories, Products, Brands, Suppliers and Store contacts only)** - enable or disable toggle switch button, that configures, if the thumbnails regeneration should be executed aligned with the  product import.
+- **Skip thumbnails regeneration (for Categories, Products, Brands, Suppliers and Store contacts only)** - enable or disable toggle switch button, that configures, if the thumbnails regeneration should be executed aligned with the import.
 This button setting is displayed as required.
 - **Force all ID numbers** - enable or disable toggle switch button, that configures, if to keep imported items’ ID number as is already, otherwise, PrestaShop will ignore them and create auto-incremented ID numbers during import process.
 This button setting is displayed as required.
 - **Send notification email** - enable or disable toggle switch button, that configures the email sending, when the import is complete.
 It can be useful when handling large files, as the import may take some time.
 This button setting is displayed as required.
 - **Next Step CTA** - clicking the CTA button, executes the redirection to the second UI of the import process.
 The second part process UI is described in the following topic ["Second part of Import process - Match your data UI specification"](#second-part-of-import-process---match-your-data-ui-specification).